 As you may know, we created a new logo for Key using a circle and rotational animation to create a visual representation of pi.
 Karen Coe describes this in her post Branding Isn’t About Math.
-Are You Sure About That?, which also includes a video of how the logo was created.
+Are You Sure About That?
+(You can also build this logo yourself, and explore its connections to pi, using this Web Sketchpad model.)

 In the article, Karen talks about how using math and our own software, Sketchpad, to create our new logo was a great way to walk the talk – we sell math software, promote and support quality math education, so our logo is math.
 It’s always a great thing when math can be used in a relevant, real-world context.